Star Wars Universe Roleplaying Game

 Movement, Difficult Terrain, and Sizes

 Each turn, you may move up to your Speed before taking your Action.
-You must complete your movement before your main Action unless you have a special trait (like “Mobile Combatant”) that allows otherwise.
+You must complete your movement before your main Action unless you have a special trait (such as a mobility focused feature) that allows otherwise.

 Movement Rules: